Marellavimala/whats-app_chat/README.md

-# WhatsApp Chat App 💬
+# WhatsApp Chat File Converter 💬📁

-Welcome to the **WhatsApp Chat App**, a real-time messaging web application designed for seamless and efficient communication.
+Welcome to the **WhatsApp Chat File Converter**, a web application that combines real-time chat functionality with powerful file conversion tools.

 ---

 ## 🌟 Introduction

-This app provides a clean and intuitive interface for users to chat instantly.
-Built with modern web technologies, it ensures fast and reliable message delivery.
+This app allows users to chat seamlessly while also providing easy-to-use file conversion features such as converting images to PDF, extracting images from PDFs, merging PDFs, and converting image formats.

 ---

 ## 🚀 Features

-- Real-time messaging with Socket.IO
+- Real-time messaging inspired by WhatsApp
+- Convert multiple images into a single PDF
+- Extract images from PDF files
+- Merge multiple PDF files into one
+- Convert images between different formats (e.g., PNG to JPG)
 - User-friendly and responsive design
-- Clean and simple interface inspired by WhatsApp
-- Easy to set up and run locally

 ---